tartley/colorama/README.rst

 is intended for situations where that isn't easy (e.g., maybe your app doesn't have an installer.)

-Demo scripts in the source code repository prints some colored text using ANSI sequences.
+Demo scripts in the source code repository print some colored text using ANSI sequences.
 Compare their output under Gnome-terminal's built in ANSI handling, versus on Windows Command-Prompt using Colorama: